bugsarchive/bugsarchive.github.io/README.md

 ## A few rules

-- No JS unless absolutely necessary.
+1. No JS unless absolutely necessary.
 As we stated earlier, we want this to be accessible by the simplest of browsers, including terminal ones.
-- Anything created for this project must be FOSS.
+2. Anything created for this project must be FOSS.
-- No shitposting in PRs, and no special characters, shell escape characters or RegEx syntax in directory or file names.
+3. No shitposting in PRs, and no special characters, shell escape characters or RegEx syntax in directory or file names.
-- No AI generated content nor plagiarised content.
+4. No AI generated content nor plagiarised content.
 All content must be written by humans and be original; cite any sources however you want.

+> [!WARNING]
+> Violation of Rule 4 will cause you to no longer be able to contribute to the project whatsoever.